twosigma/mbeat-core/man/mpub.md

     Sets the Time-To-Live property of each outgoing datagram to _TTL_.
 If not specified, the value defaults to 64.

+  * `-v`:
+    Enables more verbose logging.
+Repeating this flag will turn on more detailed levels of logging messages: INFO, DEBUG, and TRACE.

 ## ENDPOINTS
 The positional arguments of the utility are endpoints: an ordered tuple consisting of local interface name, multicast group and the multicast port.
 It